circleci/circleci-docs/jekyll/_cci2/aws.md

 * If you use network proxies, contact your Account team before attempting to install CircleCI 2.0.
 * Access to provision at least two AWS instances, one for the Services and one for your first set of Builders.
 Best practice is to use an `m4.2xlarge` instance with 8 CPUs and 32GB RAM for the Services.
 * AWS instances must have outbound access to pull docker containers and to verify your license.
-* In order to provision required AWS entities with Terraform you'll need an IAM User with following permissions:
+* In order to provision required AWS entities with Terraform you need an IAM User with following permissions:
 ```
 {
     "Version": "2012-10-17",